The castle was originally the seat of Czech royalty and nobility but is now the residence and offices of the Czech President. ... More

 Rising up from the center of the castle grounds, the Gothic cathedral dominates the Prague skyline and is one of

 the defining images of the city and its tourist center.
-The cathedral hides a number of valuable monuments including ...
+The cathedral houses a number of valuable monuments, including ...

 The Charles Bridge is a famous historic bridge that crosses the Vltava river in Prague, Czech Republic.
 Its construction started

 in 1357 under the auspices of King Charles IV, and finished in the beginning of the 15th century.
 As ...